Chart Color Schemes

 An assessment of population growth drivers in Strathfield South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, Strathfield South is anticipated to increase by 30 persons to 2041, reflecting an overall increase of 0.8% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilised the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Future population dynamics anticipated lower quartile growth, with the area expected to increase by 30 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 0.8% in total over the 17 years.

 Frequently Asked Questions - Population